jaimeacostag/data-quality-dashboard/README.md

 ### 📊 Dashboard Features, Insights, and Action Plan

 The design of the PowerBI dashboard includes:
--  Overall data quality score
+-  Overall data quality score (card)
--  Count of SKUs failing one or more rules
+-  Count of SKUs failing one or more rules (card)
--  Count of rule failures across the entire dataset
+-  Count of rule failures across the entire dataset (card)
--  Count of SKUs being considered in the analysis
+-  Count of SKUs being considered in the analysis (card)
--  Breakdown of rule failures by type
+-  Breakdown of rule failures by type (stacked bar chart)
--  Breakdown of SKUs failing one or more rules by Product Type and Commercial Classification
+-  Breakdown of SKUs failing one or more rules by Product Type and Commercial Classification (clustered column chart)
--  Table of all SKUs failine one or more rules, with the option to filter/search by SKU.
+-  Table of all SKUs failing one or more rules, with the option to filter/search by SKU

 **Dashoard**

 ![Dashboard](screenshots/dashboard.png)

 **The dashboard is reporting a 51% data quality level**, or 2673 out of 5489 SKUs not meeting all data quality rules.
-There is work to get done, but we are able to divide the work into managable actionables for quick improvements
+While there is significannt work to be done, the dashboard enables the work to be broken down into **manageabe, actionable tasks.**

 Several **actionables** can be determined by using this dashboard

 **Quick Wins**
   -  SKU naming conventions can be easily resolved.
 This only affects 29 SKUs but it is low-hanging fruit.
 This would be a quick win.
   -  Lot Control flag should be set as YES to on all SKUs.
-This update should be quick using SQL, and would correct 363 if SKUs.
+This update should be quick using SQL and it would correct 363 SKUs.
 This is also a quick win.
       ```
       UPDATE table
       SET lot_control_flag = 'Yes';